-This section provides you with an overview of Finland’s business register.
+This section provides you with an overview of Finland’s trade register.

 What does the Finnish trade register offer?

-The National Board of Patents and Registration (NBPR) owns and maintains the Finnish Trade Register.
+The National Board of Patents and Registration (NBPR) owns and maintains the trade register.

 Finland's trade register is a public register that contains information on traders (businesses).
 As a rule, all businesses have to be entered in the register.
 Businesses also have to notify any changes to their register details.
 Most businesses must also submit their annual accounts to the register.
 Each year the following are registered:

 The trade register shares a joint notification procedure and data service with the Tax Administration.
-BIS (Business Information Service) is a free data service jointly maintained by the NBPR and the Tax Administration.
+The Business Information Service (BIS) is a free data service jointly provided by the NBPR and the Tax Administration but maintained by the NBPR.
 It contains contact and identification information on businesses, for example:

-- Company name of a business, its auxiliary company name and their translations
+- Company name of a business, and any parallel or auxiliary company names

 - Address and other contact information